 The Chief Magistrate has provided the following guidance to the Tribunal in relation to awards of financial assistance for counselling sessions made on or after 1 January 2023.

 |Duration of Individual Client Counselling Sessions||Registered Psychologist||Mental Health Social Worker||Non-Psychologist/Social Worker|

 |Duration of Group or Family Counselling Sessions||Registered Psychologist||Mental Health Social Worker||Non-Psychologist/ Social Worker|

 |30 minutes||$85 per person to a maximum of $210||$75 per person to a maximum of $200||$65 per person to a maximum of $180|

 |60 minutes||$130 per person to a maximum of $365||$120 per person to a maximum of $335||$110 per person to a maximum of $295|

 The Tribunal has released a new Counselling Fee Guideline following advice from the Australian Taxation Office (ATO) that certain psychological services are exempt from GST.

-In accordance with this advice, fees for reports filed in accordance with Chief Magistrate Practice Direction 1 of 2014 by treating practitioners and counselling session fees are no longer inclusive of GST.
+In accordance with this advice, session fees in accordance with Guideline 2 of 2023 are no longer inclusive of GST.